Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 - Iowa and its opponents have combined to score more than 37 points in six of nine games this season.

-- Saturday's total is 13.3 points lower than the two team's combined 50.3 points per game average.

-- This contest's total is three points more than the 34 these two squads combine to surrender per game this season.
+- The two teams combine to score 50.3 points per game, 13.3 more than the over/under in this contest.

-- The average total in Hawkeyes games this season is 44.2, 7.2 points above Saturday's total of 37.
+- Hawkeyes games this season feature an average total of 44.2 points, a number 7.2 points higher than Saturday's over/under.

-- In 2021, games involving the Golden Gophers have averaged a total of 50.7 points, 13.7 more than the set over/under in this contest.
+- The 50.7 PPG average total in Golden Gophers games this season is 13.7 points more than this game's over/under.

 Iowa Stats and Trends

-- The Hawkeyes have covered the spread once this season when favored by 6 points or more (in four chances).
+- This season, the Hawkeyes have just one against the spread win in four games as a favorite of 5.5 points or more.

-- Iowa's games this year have hit the over on only two of nine set point totals (22.2%).
+- Iowa's games this year have eclipsed the over/under two times in nine opportunities (22.2%).

-- When Iowa puts up more than 18.3 points, it is 5-1 against the spread and 6-0 overall.
+- Iowa is 5-1 against the spread and 6-0 overall in games when it puts up more than 18.3 points.

-- The Hawkeyes collect 299.2 yards per game, just 0.3 more than the 298.9 the Golden Gophers allow per matchup.
+- The Hawkeyes average 299.2 yards per game, just 0.3 more than the 298.9 the Golden Gophers allow per outing.

-- Iowa is 4-1 against the spread and 5-0 overall when the team amasses over 298.9 yards.
+- When Iowa picks up more than 298.9 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Hawkeyes have turned the ball over 12 times this season, one more turnover than the Golden Gophers have forced (11).
+- The Hawkeyes have turned the ball over one more time (12 total) than the Golden Gophers have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.